duncangw1/TeamGenerator/README.md

 _Tests included with the application._

 - Open the terminal and navigate to **app.js**
-- Initiate built-in tests using 'npm run test'
+- Initiate built-in tests using `npm run test`
 - View test results in the terminal

 ## Questions